 maxIter a number indicating the maximum of iterations of bic.glm.
-The default is thresProbne0 a number specifying the threshold for the posterior probability that each variable
+The default is thresProbne0 a number specifying the threshold for the posterior probability that each variable default is 1 percent.

 (gene) is non-zero (in percent).
 Variables (genes) with such posterior probability less than this threshold are dropped in the iterative application of bic.glm.
 The